tustin2121/James_Somerton_Transcripts/_videos/1BHKm-qcfvM.md

 <compare>
 <james {% include timecode %}>

 The fascism here or the fasc-y elements aren't the presence of a beauty standard.
 As I mentioned with Greece, there have been very strong beauty ideals for all of mankind.
-Funny enough, the Greek standard favored the chunkier, sturdier men.
-The slimmer statues were meant to be associated with youth - boys.
-But where the Nazis differed is just how specific the beauty standards were.
+Funny enough, the Greek standard favored the chunkier, sturdier men.<sup cn></sup> The slimmer statues were meant to be associated with youth - boys.<sup cn></sup> But where the Nazis differed is just how specific the beauty standards were.
 It was like you needed a textbook to really sort out all the nuances.

 </james>
 <from></from>